 - 1/4 medium purple onion or 2 large shallots, finely chopped

-- 1 tsp dried red pepper flakes or 1 Tbsp fresh hot pepper, finely chopped
+- 1 teaspoon dried red pepper flakes or 1 tablespoon fresh hot pepper, finely chopped

 - 1/3 cup fresh lime juice

 Thaw fish and cut into bite-size pieces and add to a non-reactive bowl like pyrex or plastic.
 Then set in the fridge to keep chilled.